thorio/vfio-run/README.md

 Rust statically links most dependencies, so you can then run the resulting binary on your host system.

 # Setup
-This is a very concice guide and probably missing some stuff.
+This is a very concise guide and probably missing some stuff.
 If something doesn't work or you get stuck, here's some supplementary reading: [Complete Single GPU Passthrough][single-gpu-passthrough], [Looking Glass Documentation][looking-glass].

 - Setup IOMMU and determine the PCI address(es) of your GPU.
 Refer to the [Arch wiki][iommu]

 - Install dependencies on the host
-  - **Arch:** `qemu-full libvirt edk2-ovmf`
+  - **Arch:** `qemu-full libvirt edk2-ovmf cpupower`

 - Install Windows normally on bare metal.
 Doing this allows you to dual-boot in addition to running in a VM.
   Probably unplug your other drives to protect them from any funny business on windows' part